r4d6/Citadel-Wiki/citadel-wiki/main/roles/cargo/cargo_technician.md

 - Some of the more valuable ores miners bring up are worth supply points, not just mining points.
 - If the export scanner says it has value, it can be sold.

 There's also the perks of proper paperwork: although requisition forms primarily exist to show who ordered what and aren't terribly important (beyond rejecting orders right in front of someone's face), supply manifests (the papers that come on every crate you order) provide a small rebate when stamped correctly.
-Simply verify their accuracy (station name, crate contents, etc.) before stamping them accordingly and getting them on an outbound cargo shuttle. **Make sure you used the right stamp - filling manifests out incorrectly will result in a small reduction of funds**.
+Simply verify their accuracy (station name, crate contents, etc.) before stamping them accordingly and getting them on an outbound cargo shuttle.
+Make sure you used the right stamp - **filling manifests out incorrectly will result in a small reduction of funds**.

-If you're particularly desperate and/or have time to kill, you can order Freelance Paperwork...
+If you're particularly desperate for funds and/or have time to kill, you can order Freelance Paperwork.
+Considering returning the crate and correctly stamped manifest equate to a full refund, it's basically free money - all you have to do is get out a pen and fill it all out yourself before shipping it back to CentCom.